The Regularity Theory for the Double Obstacle Problem for Fully Nonlinear Operator: Introduction

-It is noticeable that similar arguments for second derivative has been introduced in \cite{LS01} and the one for the first derivative as above has been considered in \cite{IM16b} in the study of the free boundary near the fixed boundary.

-Now, we summarize the contents in this paper.
-In Subsection \ref{sec-exi}, the existence and uniqueness of $W^{2,p}$ $(n<p<\infty)$ solution of \eqref{eq-main-global} with $C^{1,1}$ obstacles is obtained by a new penalization method.
-In Subsection \ref{sec-opt}, the optimal regularity of the solution $(FB)$ with $C^{1,1}$ obstacles is obtained.
-In Subsection \ref{sec-cla}, we discuss the classification of global solutions, the global solution $u$ with the upper obstacle $\psi=\frac{a}{2}(x^+_n)^2$, the thickness assumption is a \emph{half-space solution}, which means that the blowup of $v$ is of the form $\frac{c}{2}(x_n^+)^2$, for a positive constant $c$, by using the argument discussed in the preceding paragraph.
-In Subsection \ref{sec-dir}, we discuss the directional monotonicity and the proof of the regularity of the free boundaries, Theorem \ref{thm-main-2}, by using the methods considered in \cite{Lee98, PSU, IM16a, LPS} and references therein.
+Now, we summarize the contents of this paper.
+In Subsection \ref{sec-exi}, we have the existence and uniqueness of the $W^{2,p}$ ($n<p< \infty$) solution of \eqref{eq-main-global} by using a penalization method, Proposition \ref{W2p}.
+Since the obstacles $\phi_1$ and $\phi_2$ have $C^{1,1}$ regularity, we consider the penalization method with bounded penalty term.
+In Subsection \ref{sec-opt}, we have the optimal regularity of the solution of \eqref{eq-main-global} Proposition \ref{prop-optimal-est} by using the quadratic growth of the solution of \eqref{eq-ori-local}, Proposition \ref{prop-quad-grow}.

+In Subsection \ref{sec-cla}, we obtain the classification of global solutions Proposition \ref{cla}, the global solution $u$ to \eqref{eq-main-local} with the upper obstacle $\psi=c (x^+_n)^2$ is also of the form $c_1 (x_n^+)^2$, for some $c, c_1 >0$, by using the argument discussed in the previous paragraph.

+Therefore, in Subsection \ref{sec-dir}, we prove the directional monotonicity and the proof of the regularity for the free boundaries, Theorem \ref{thm-main-2}, using the methods considered in \cite{Lee98, PSU, IM16a, LPS} and references therein.

+\begin{remark} The reason to set the regularity of the obstacle functions $\phi_1$, $\phi_2$ in \eqref{eq-main-global}, and $\psi$ in \eqref{eq-ori-local}, \eqref{eq-main-local} to $C^{1,1}$ is closely related to the main idea introduced in the first paragraph of the previous subsection.
+Indeed, to apply the method of blowup to the upper obstacle $\psi$, the regularity of $\psi$ should be at least $C^{1,1}$.
+Furthermore, the thickness assumption of the zero set of $\psi$ means that the region where the equation $F(D^2\psi) =0$ satisfies ($\{ \psi=0\}$) is sufficiently large.
+Hence, $D^2 \psi$ should not be continuous, and therefore, the regularity of the upper obstacle $\psi$ should not be better than $C^{1,1}$. \end{remark}